Description

 • Compared with the benchmark SPY (-24.5 days) in the period of the last 5 years, the maximum DrawDown of -50.6 days of ROBO Global Artificial Intelligence ETF is lower, thus worse.

-• During the last 3 years, the maximum reduction from previous high is -29.9 days, which is lower, thus worse than the value of -18.8 days from the benchmark.
+• Compared with SPY (-18.8 days) in the period of the last 3 years, the maximum reduction from previous high of -29.9 days is lower, thus worse.

 MaxDuration: